joist-framework/joist/packages/component/README.md

 In addition to knowing WHEN something is being called sometimes you also want to know after your handlers are done doing whatever cool things they did.
 Joist handlers can return a Promise and you can listen for when handlers have "settled".
+The `onHandersDone` callback will be passed the initial action as well as any results from your various handlers.
+In the below example, since `State.setValue` returns a promise we can just return it.
+Now we can track when events are dispatched and when those action's handlers have been completed.

 ```TS
 import { component, State, handle, JoistElement, get } from '@joist/component';